department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paper">What should I do if I already submitted a paper form for additional disability compensation for a child or spouse, and I’m still waiting for a decision?</button>
 <div id="questions-apply-paper" class="usa-accordion-content">

 File your claim again online.
 We’ll still review your paper form.
-If we award you additional disability compensation, we’ll pay you back pay from the date we received your paper form.
+If we award you additional disability compensation, we’ll give you back pay from the date we received your paper form.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paid-back">What if I didn’t realize I could receive additional disability compensation for dependents until after I became eligible for disability compensation?
-Can I get paid back to the date my spouse and I got married, or the date when my child was born or adopted?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-paid-back">Can I get paid back to the date my spouse and I got married, or the date when my child was born or adopted?</button>
 <div id="questions-apply-paid-back" class="usa-accordion-content">

 We may pay you back to the date of your marriage or the birth or adoption of your child if you meet all of the requirements listed below.